fliebing/Home_Server/Ansible/inventories/readme.md

-Thought for a couple of seconds
+After giving it some thought, I came to the conclusion that there must be a better way to have a single source of truth in the environment, and not have to deal with ansible inventories and additional configs.
+The answer was to use a CycloneDX base BOM, and instead of genrating several different BOM files from it, I would rather just have everything in a single compact file.
+Similar to the way that the environments are normally documented for presewntation to a client.

+This evolved in several iterations.
+This is an intermediate one, that works well for the home lab use case, but there is a more complete format that is used for TAGI (Technical Assistance Geenral Inteligence) operations.

+As this is cycloneDX based, the fomrat is both human understandable and machine readable, and it has the advantage of easily be used in tooling for vulnerability checking and such.

-Here’s a JSON Schema (draft-07) for your BOM.json and accompanying documentation explaining each top-level section and field.
+Here’s a JSON Schema for BOM.json and accompanying documentation explaining each top-level section and field.

 ```json
 {